input-output-hk/engineering/blog/ghc-js-browser-example/browser-example.md

 ```html
 <script language="javascript" src="all.js" defer></script>
 ```
 This references the `all.js` file that we talked about in the first example.
 So, if we had a HTML document with content, and we wanted to modify it via Haskell, we'd just have to include our program with the `script` tag!

-In this example we've encountered a Haskell feature that's only available in the JavaScript backend - JavaScript foreign imports.
-This feature allows us to write JavaScript [arrow functions](https://262.ecma-international.org/13.0/#prod-ArrowFunction) for use in our Haskell program.
-Here, it's allowed us to write a function to access the `body` of the HTML, and replace its contents with our SVG string.

 ## Conclusion